pszemraj/textsum/README.md

 textsum-ui
 ```

-This is currently a minimal demo, but it will be expanded in the future to accept other arguments and options.
+This is currently a minimal demo, but will be expanded in the future to accept other arguments and options.

 ---

 ## Roadmap

-- [ ] add argparse CLI for UI demo
 - [x] add CLI for summarization of all text files in a directory
 - [x] python API for summarization of text docs
+- [ ] add argparse CLI for UI demo
 - [ ] optimum inference integration, LLM.int8 inference
 - [ ] better documentation, details on improving performance (speed, quality, memory usage, etc.)